uabrc/uabrc.github.io/docs/uab_cloud/instance_setup_basic.md

 ## SSH Into the Instance

 If you are following the steps from top to bottom, then at this stage you should be able to SSH into your instance from on campus or on the UAB VPN.
 To do so be sure your local machine has ssh and then use the following command If you are using a different operating system, such as CentOS, replace the user `ubuntu` with `centos` or whatever is appropriate.
+The value `<floating ip>` should be whatever IP was assigned in [Creating a Floating IP](./network_setup_basic.md#creating-a-floating-ip), and the value `<keypair_name>` should be whatever your keypair file was named from [Creating a Key Pair](./security_setup_basic.md#creating-a-key-pair).

 ``` bash
 ssh ubuntu@<floating ip> -i ~/.ssh/<keypair_name>.pem